Table of Contents

-Title III of the Americans with Disabilities Act (“ADA”) states that people with disabilities should be offered full and equal enjoyment of the “goods, services, facilities, privileges, advantages, or accommodations” offered by a place of public accommodation.
+Title III of the ADA states that people with disabilities should be offered full and equal enjoyment of the “goods, services, facilities, privileges, advantages, or accommodations” offered by a place of public accommodation.

 What does that mean to me right now?

-Part 2: Your Rights under the Federal Fair Housing Act and How It Impacts Where You Live
+Your rights under the Federal Fair Housing Act and how it impacts where you live

 The Fair Housing Act Amended states that persons with disabilities cannot be discriminated against with regard to housing.
 This includes the ability to ask for accommodations (changes) to the policies of property owners or management companies you are renting from.
 Section 504 of the Rehabilitation Act of 1973 provides that all governmental programs shall be accessible for persons with disabilities.